keval17-wq/Thesis-COMP4092/week5/Week_5_Logbook_Entry.md

 ## Queries for Clarification

 1. **Research Scope:**
-   - Should I narrow down the research questions to focus on a specific sub-area within the field, or should the scope remain broad to capture a wider range of data?
+   - Should I narrow down the research questions to focus on a specific sub-area within the field, or should the scope remain broad?

 2. **Resource Quality:**
-   - Are there any specific criteria or additional resources beyond Scopus, SciVal, and the ACL Anthology that I should consider for ensuring the quality of my sources?
+   - Are there any specific criteria or additional resources beyond Scopus, SciVal, and the ACL Anthology that I should consider for ensuring the quality of my sources if i run dry?

 3. **User Feedback Summarization:**
    - Do you have any recommendations for tools or methods that would best suit the summarization of user feedback in the context of my research?